 Direct Measures.
 Four Learning Outcomes have been identified for the program.
 Upon completion of the program, all students will:

 Employ research methods to assess a problem in the field of medical science in an ethical manner.
-Course Assessed: MEDT 603 Research Design
+Course Assessed: MMSC 603 Research Design

 Communicate research findings in an effective manner.
-Course Assessed: MED815
+Course Assessed: MMSC815